 Comparing my experiments with those of Mr. Marconi, I would observe that before I heard of his results, I had succeeded with the instruments at my disposal in transmitting Morse signals with my apparatus about 100 yards, which I gradually increased to one-third of a mile, but could not improve upon till I obtained a more powerful induction coil last month, with which I have obtained my present results, using Marconi's system wires insulated in the air attached to transmitter and receiver ...
-With this exception, the details of my apparatus, which so closely resembles his, have been worked out quite
+With this exception, the details of my apparatus, which so closely resembles his, have been worked out quite...

-Marconi was using established science at the time.
-"Long-run detection of Hertz waves" was a widely studied topic.
-Frontier science, certainly, but there is no real scientific discovery in his black box.
-Similar experiments were carried out by Ernest Rutherford at Cambrige Cavendish Laboratory as early as 1895-96.
+What understatement and modesty!
+The fact is that Marconi was using established science at the time: "long-run detection of Hertz waves" was a widely studied topic.
+Marconi's device made use of frontier engineering, certainly, but there is no real scientific discovery in his black box.
+Similar experiments were carried out by Ernest Rutherford at Cambridge Cavendish Laboratory as early as 1895-96.
 In describing Marconi's equipment, which is extremely similar to that of Rutherford and Jackson, even in the size of many parts, Hong concludes that "There was an element of 'non-obviousness' in Marconi's solutions: his grounding of one pole of the transmitter and one pole of the receiver."
-So Marconi's contribution to solving the puzzle was the grounding of the antenna and transmitter.
+This does not in itself seem such an astounding breakthrough.